arkhash0309/MoodMapper/README.md

-# MoodMapper
+# MoodMapper : Revealing the motives behind words
-Using a Recurrent Neural Network (RNN) to classify movie reviews as positive or negative
+Using a Recurrent Neural Network (RNN) to classify movie reviews as positive or negative using a sentiment analysis model.